By

 Bay Belle Retires; Catamaran Carries On

 Side by side at a Redwood City marina, two vessels await their very different destinies.
-The Research Vessel Polaris, a classy 96-foot yacht, was built in 1927 as a pleasure craft for a Los Angeles tycoon.
-Beyond a few streaks of rust, her age isn’t showing.
-After a series of owners, she spent decades as the workhorse of the US Geological Survey’s San Francisco Bay science program, carrying researchers on transects across the Bay and into the Delta.
-Much of...
+The Research Vessel Polaris, a classy 96-foot yacht, spent decades as the workhorse of the US Geological Survey’s San Francisco Bay science program.
+Her successor floats next to her in the Redwood City marina, a 67-foot aluminum catamaran named RV David H Peterson for the late oceanographer.

 Read More